Having water issues?

 Water and drainage issues can result from a number of factors.
 If you are experiencing water issues on your property, please call one of the numbers outlined below.

-If you are having a sewer backup or basement flooding please call the 24-hour emergency number and an operator will call you back within one hour anytime of the day or night.
+If you are having a sewer backup or basement flooding please call the 24-hour emergency number (listed above) and an operator will call you back within one hour anytime of the day or night.
 Learn how to prevent sewer backups before they happen.

 Culvert, catch basins or ditch maintenance